priyanshupandey1999/priyanshupandey1999/README.md

 ### Hi there 👋

-### I am a 3rd year CSE student at IIIT Agartala.I love designing and developing anything related to web.
+### I am a 3rd year CSE student at IIIT Agartala.I love designing and developing anything related to web.If you need any help just ping me and I will be there.
 ### Current Position - Software Developer Intern in IKSS LLP.

-### Although I am not associated with specific domain but for record I have currently worked professionaly with -
+#### Although I am not associated with specific domain but for record I have currently worked professionaly with -
-### Frontend - HTML , CSS , JavaScript , React Js.
+- Frontend - HTML , CSS , JavaScript , React Js.
-### Backend - PHP , Laravel
+- Backend - PHP , Laravel
-### Database - MySQL
+- Database - MySQL
-### Tools I prefer - VS Code , Adobe Xd , Adobe Illustrator.
+- Tools I prefer - VS Code , Adobe Xd , Adobe Illustrator.

-### 5 Star on Hackerrank
+#### 5 Star on Hackerrank
-### 3 Star on Codechef
+#### 3 Star on Codechef

 - 🔭 I’m currently working on React Js